gradle/gradle/design-docs/component-metadata.md

     - Invalid rule source class (unit tests)
     - `@Mutate` method does not have `ComponentSelection` as first parameter (integration test)
     - Exception thrown by rule method

+### Open issues

+- DSL decoration should add Action and Closure overloads for a method that accepts a rule source.

 ## Story: Add Java API for component metadata rules